Ryan82924/Repository/README.md

 - **HTML** - Proper HTML semantics used.
 There will be a login page for user authentication and a to-do list page for task management.
 - **CSS** - CSS takes on a responsive, user-friendly and professional appearance.
 Tasks in the list looks good as well as the buttons and the facts.
 Tasks styled as interactive blocks and will visually change states when completed.
 - **React** - Allows the app to be dynamic, allowing the user to interact with the app in real time and perform activities such as check and uncheck tasks.
-Ensures fetched data like facts/login are able to be used seamlessly from the backend to the user interface.
+Ensures fetched data like facts/login are pulled from the backend to be used in the user interface.
 - **Service** - Backend service will manage API interactions including both third party API's and my own custom work.
 It will:
   1. Grab fun facts from the external API.
   2. Process and return the data to the frontend.